-10. In view of these judgments, Regulation 6.6 remains valid.
+- 10. In view of these judgments, Regulation 6.6 remains valid.
 Therefore, the provision of Regulation 6.6 has become a settled position in law.
 I, therefore, do not find it necessary to delve into the other aspects of the case because if Regulation 6.6 is ignored, then the entire pyramid of grievance redressal mechanism will collapse, and the field will be open to all to contest the claim irrespective of the period elapsed from the cause of action.
 If the issues are allowed to be exhumed and dissected on the basis of hindsight and that too with no bar on time elapsed, no decision can be made in this Regulatory Framework.
-The provision of Regulation 6.6 will be frustrated and there will be complete chaos.

-11. The prayer of the Appellant made during the argument for interest on the already refunded amount for the period September 2014 to August 2016 cannot be granted as it was not initially prayed before IGRC and the Forum.
-The same cannot be entertained at the Appellate stage.

-12. In view of the above, the representation is time barred and therefore rejected with no order as to cost.
+The provision of Regulation 6.6 will be frustrated and there will be complete chaos. - 11.
+The prayer made by the Appellant for interest on the already refunded amount for the period September 2014 to August 2016 is not maintainable since it was not initially prayed before the IGRC and the Forum.
+The same cannot be entertained at the Appellate stage. - 12.
+In view of the above, the representation is rejected being time barred with no order as to cost.